Skip to Content

 When seeking a less active excursion, consider a more relaxed outing on the salsa, salsa, and more salsa tour.
 The Cozumel cruise tour includes a cooking class, a dancing class, and time at the beach.

 At Playa Mia, the informative class teaches three different versions of authentic salsa (the food).
-The recipes are simple and delicious, and participants discover the various steps to each recipe.
-During the class, complimentary drinks of tequila, mango margaritas, and virgin margaritas (for the non-drinkers) keep flowing.
+Along with food prep, participants enjoy complimentary drinks of tequila and margaritas, and a salsa dancing lesson.

 The Playa Mia resort is pristine and offers water slides, inflatable water toys, and plenty of loungers to enjoy the views.
 With tequila, salsa, guacamole, and quesadillas; is this not the best Cozumel shore excursion?